gspandy/spring-project/README.md

-# Spring Foo
+# Spring Project

-Spring Foo is a sample project demonstrating how to configure and manage a Spring open source project using either Gradle or Maven build systems.
+Spring Project demonstrates how to configure and manage a Spring open source project using either Gradle or Maven build systems.

 # Building from Source

 Clone the git repository using the URL on the Github home page:

-    $ git clone git://github.com/cbeams/spring-foo.git
+    $ git clone git://github.com/cbeams/spring-project.git
     $ cd spring-foo

 ## Command Line